The 2026 OPPS and PFS Rules: A Defining Moment for CAMPS Payment Reform

 The NCD pathway offers the most direct route to ensuring appropriate coverage for CAMPS products:

 Broad Indication Approaches: Developing separate NCD requests for distinct clinical applications, each supported by indication-specific evidence packages would be a traditional approach, but the differences in all types of chronic wound dissipate with pathological examination of the tissue is performed across all etiologies and it is discovered that repetitive ischemic injury is common to all of them.
-The somewhat artificial division by etiology approach dates to very early clinical trials which sought to control patients' study populations for their convenience and assurance of positive statistical outcomes.
+The somewhat artificial division by etiology approach dates to very early clinical trials which sought to control included patients' study populations for the study sponsor’s convenience and assurance of positive statistical outcomes.
 Those study populations have never and will never represent the patients treated in the real world.
 For example, recent registry data yet to be published will show a profound difference between stage 4 pressure ulcers treated with CAMPs versus match cohort treated with standard of care, thus defying the conventional wisdom and existing LCD guidelines that CAMPS are only supposed to be used on simple DFUs and VLUs.

 Comparative Effectiveness Research: Commissioning studies that directly compare CAMPS interventions to current standard-of-care treatments, focusing on endpoints most relevant to CMS decision-making.